crcx/parable/Parable.md

 *Stack*: a last in, first out (*LIFO*) buffer that is used for passing data between functions.

 *Word*: a named slice.

+# Appendix: Compiler Forms

+Parable's compiler lays down very simple forms for each data type.
+It does not do any optimizations.
+This is intentional, to allow for easier decompilation and debugging. *It is possible to write an optimizer that scans the compiled bytecode and generates more optimal code prior to running, but this is left as an exercise for the interface layer developer.*

+### Bytecode

+The compiler lays down the numeric value of the bytecode, and set the type to *TYPE_BYTECODE*.

+### Flags

+The compiler lays down the numeric value of the flag, and set the type to *TYPE_FLAG*.

+### Numbers

+The compiler lays down the numeric value of the token, and set the type to *TYPE_NUMBER*.

+### Character

+The compiler lays down the numeric value (normally ASCII code) of the token, and set the type to *TYPE_CHARACTER*.

+### Strings

+The parser concatenates tokens until it encounters one ending in a single quote.
+It then stores the character codes into a new slice and stores a pointer to this slice into the current one.
+When done, it sets the type to *TYPE_STRING*.

+### Comments

+The parser concatenates tokens until it encounters one ending in a double quote.
+It then stores the character codes into a new slice and stores a pointer to this slice into the current one.
+When done, it sets the type to *TYPE_COMMENT*.

+### Pointers

+If the token maps to a name in the dictionary, this will store a pointer to the slice that corresponds to it.
+Otherwise, the token is converted to a number, and the type is set to *TYPE_POINTER*.

+### Function Calls

+If the token maps to a name in the dictionary, this will store a pointer to the slice that corresponds to it and the type is set to *TYPE_FUNCTION_CALL*.
+If the dictionary search fails, report an error and compiles nothing.

+### Nested Quotations

+A new slice is allocated, and compilation switches to this slice.
+When the ending ] is encountered, switch back to the previous slice and compile a pointer into the original slice.
+The pointer has a *TYPE_POINTER* assigned.

+A special case exists if the quotation is empty (a **[ ]** pair).
+In this case a return instruction is compiled into the otherwise empty quote and then the pointer is compiled.

 # Appendix: A List of Words